The following is a list of the many common questions I get from interested waterfowl hunters every year.

 Q. Your website says you provide shotgun shells, what kind?

 A. We provide 12 gauge, 3 inch, steel shot only in different sizes ranging from BB-#4 shot, any hunters that would like something different can stop at the Cabelas in Saskatoon before driving to North Battleford.
-Your firearms declaration is a licence that allows you to purchase ammunition.
+Your firearms declaration is a license that allows you to purchase ammunition.
 Please double check your firearms to see if they accept 2 3/4 inch, 3 inch or 3 1/2 inch shells

 Q. I want to book a hunt now what do I need to do?